AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture5.md

 * under manufacturer - newly imported products. sorted by manuf. can be further drilled down to the different product catagories.

+#### Working with ETS5

+Creating a new project
+* Switch back to overview
+* all exisiting projects are listed, possibility to manage details
+* click + to define properties, name, knx medium, notation, create project. (backbone: Create line 1.1, topology: IP, Group address style: free,2 level or 3 level)
+* created project will be oponed automatically.
+* Workplace - complete set of tools to create and config project
+* Green ETS button - return to overview. upperleft corner, return to project.
+* below menu bar, tool bar, below tool bar, main conntent, 2 panels, displaying.
+Add another panel - use workplace menu button.
+* Click panel label - changes the content of the panel.
+* Properties side bar on right - provide diff. containers. provides context info for the selected elements in the content area. ontext information on selected elements.
+* can resize any panel.
+* Drag to dock- yellow color.
+* save or eload - workplace container - click the + button, provide name.

+Create a building structure -
+* ETS5 defines - knx devices, their connection to each other. devies are palces in rooms, a building structure. - devices are assigned to their installation location.
+* Add- to add main building
+* Add flows for the building - select main building - click right part of add btn, - add floors, add rooms -to remove.
+* sue undo func. to return to previous work. also undo history in sidebar
+* add a cabinet - to place powersupply.

+Add Devices -
+* Catalog- all devices import so far, sort by manufacturer. actual devices right side
+* implemet a lighting control - need a switch actuator to connect light with 230v
+* Search, darg and drop the actuator to the utility room, also push button to living room. power supply.
+* can also be added with the tool bar at the bottom of catalog. select buliding part and click add. also possible to add several items altogether.
+* inspect detailsof device - proporties containor on side bar.
+* provide an isntallation note -

+Establish links between KNX devices
+* My video has no sounds, so no notes on that.
+Also internet was pretty slow, so took a while to finish.
+* workplace, open new panel, group addresses.
+* add main group - add a middle group for that.
+* add a group address for that.
+* Drag the group object " upper push button" from knx push button to your group address.
+* Also drag KNX switch actuator to group address.

+* Things to do before the practical session. activate wifi - boot/config editor ulnoiot/etc/ editor ulnoiot/etc/ulnoiot.conf
+ifconfig

+Also,
+uncomment ulnoiot AP_BRIDGE
+reboot